webguru103/smooch-docs/source/includes/_getting_conversations_started.md

 ## How do Whispers work

-You create Whispers from within the [SupportKit dashboard](https://app.supportkit.io) by specifying which users should receive your message, the message you'd like to send to your users and the event that should trigger delivery of this message.
+You create Whispers from within the [Smooch dashboard](https://app.smooch.io) by specifying which users should receive your message, the message you'd like to send to your users and the event that should trigger delivery of this message.
 For example, to create a Whisper that would check in to see how users are doing 2 days after installing an app, you'd create a custom Whisper with these settings:

 ![Whisper creation form](/images/create_whisper.png)

 ### Targeting a group of users

-You can target your users based on any information that you've stored using the `SupportKit User` API.
-We also provide several built-in properties that you can use without instrumenting your app with calls to `SupportKit User` class.
+You can target your users based on any information that you've stored using the `Smooch User` API.
+We also provide several built-in properties that you can use without instrumenting your app with calls to `Smooch User` class.

  * _All users_ : Send the Whisper to *everyone* that has your app.
 Whispers that target everyone must be [linked to an event](#when-are-whispers-sent).